Bhuvanakm22/Angular/UpdateFromOlderToLatestVersion/README.md

 Stage 3: Upgrade from Angular 11 to 12 or 13
 Stage 4: Upgrade from Angular 12/13 to 17

-##To make the upgrade with the faster way but bad
+## To make the upgrade with the faster way but badly
-This will not be Recommended.
+This will NOT be Recommended.
 If we need to make the version upgrade in a quickly manner for any reason.
-Here is one of the approach which I tried.
+Here is one of the approach which I tried and documented.
 To list outed versions and the latest versions npm outdated
 Update the latest package version manually in package.json under the dependencies or devDependencies section.